What is Dead Stock? Definition & How To Get It Out of Your Warehouse for Good

 Ordering excess inventory without understanding how much you’ll sell in a given period is the quickest way to accumulate dead stock and increase carrying costs.

 It can be a challenge to understand just how much stock you need to fulfill future orders.
-There is a fine line in having excess stock, but by taking the time to implement an inventory control system and tracking important distribution metrics, such as inventory turnover ratio, you can make better decisions on restocking, on how much inventory to purchase, and when to purchase it.
+There is a fine line in having excess stock, but by taking the time to implement an inventory control system and tracking important distribution metrics, such as inventory turnover ratio, you can make better decisions on inventory restocking, on how much inventory to purchase, and when to purchase it.

 Another way retail businesses can avoid over-ordering is by buying less stock more often.
 For instance, you can reduce the risk of accumulating dead stock by purchasing inventory to meet a month’s demand, rather than the whole year’s.